MBB Consulting: What’s Different About the Big 3 Firms

 MBB Consulting What’s Different About the Big 3 Firms

 MBB is a shorthand way to refer to the “Big 3” strategy consulting firms, McKinsey & Company, Boston Consulting Group, and Bain & Company.
-These firms are the most prestigious management consulting firms because they hire top graduates of highly competitive undergraduate and M.B.A. programs, solve the toughest business problems (industry disruption, mergers & acquisitions, new product development & launches, etc.), and serve industry-leading clients.
+These firms are the most prestigious consulting firms because they hire top graduates of highly competitive undergraduate and M.B.A. programs, solve the toughest business problems (industry disruption, mergers & acquisitions, new product development & launches), and serve industry-leading clients.

-The MBB consulting firms are the toughest to land jobs with in the consulting industry, hiring less than 1% of the people who apply each year.
+The MBB consulting firms are the toughest in the industry to land jobs with, hiring less than 1% of the people who apply each year.
 Is it worth the investment of time to apply?

-• What sets the MBB consulting firms apart from the rest of the consulting world?
+• What sets MBB consulting firms apart from the rest of the consulting world?

 • Top reasons for working at each MBB consulting firm